Scholarship FAQ

 15. How are scholarship recipients selected?

-We use over 100 volunteer reviewers each year to review and score each application.
+We use over 150 volunteer reviewers each year to review and score each application.
 The reviews are all conducted blindly, so reviewers do not know the identity of the applicants.
+Parameters for awarding and distribution process may vary depending on the awarding organization.

 16. If I receive a scholarship one year, will I automatically receive an award for the following year?